apache/systemds/algorithms-descriptive-statistics.md

 **Kurtosis** (output row 10): As a distribution parameter, kurtosis is a measure of the extent to which feature values cluster around a central point.
-In other words, it quantifies “peakedness” of the distribution: how tall and sharp the central peak is relative to a standard bell curve.
+In other words, it quantifies "peakedness" of the distribution: how tall and sharp the central peak is relative to a standard bell curve.

 Positive kurtosis (*leptokurtic* distribution) indicates that, relative